Jahia/group-renaming-cli/README.md

 ```sh
 mvn clean install
 ```
-Deploy the built bundle to your Jahia instance via the module managemnet UI.
+Deploy the built bundle to your Jahia instance via the module management UI.

 ### Deploy on Docker
 Deploy the built bundle to your Jahia instance with Docker: